-Historically, CFPD has developed strong ties with its service area, which includes the unincorporated Broadmoor/Garden Village, the Town of Colma, and adjacent unincorporated areas.
+Historically, CFPD has developed strong ties with residents in its service area, which includes the unincorporated Broadmoor/Garden Village, the Town of Colma, and adjacent unincorporated areas.
 However, the FY 2009-10 San Mateo Civil Grand Jury Report concluded that the Colma Fire Protection District (CFFD), among others, has opportunities to significantly reduce the cost of services to taxpayers by aggressively pursuing consolidations and mergers.
 It was noted in the Grand Jury response that CFPD has studied consolidations with North County Fire, the City of South San Francisco, and Cal Fire.
-CFPD is surrounded almost entirely by the City of Daly City, which has its own fire department.
+Unincorporated Broadmoor is surrounded entirely by the City of Daly City and non-contiguous unincorporated portions of CFPD are surrounded almost entirely by the City of Daly City, which has its own fire department.